 5 Finest Online Training Trends in the Manufacturing Industry

 The manufacturing industry, though one of the largest industries in the world, has a population of people who do not have a high level of technical education.
 And the employee turnover is quite high.
 The industry needs to continually design, develop, and distribute Safety Guidelines & SOPs for shop floors, logistics, and storage.
 The key is to adopt training and development strategies, for training unskilled employees.
-Improved skills can propel an organization forward, also enabling employees to move their career forward.
+With proper training, there will be a boost in the manufacturer’s productivity, a decrease in employee turnover, and fill the talent gaps.
+This blog talks about five online training trends that work very well for the manufacturing industry.

 1. Microlearning

 Today’s learners have limited attention spans.
 Sitting through lengthy classroom sessions is not viable.
 However, considering the various kinds of training programs needed for the workers, microlearning is a good solution.
-Workers use sophisticated machinery that are complex to understand.
+Workers use sophisticated machinery that is complex to understand.
 Microlearning produces immediate results and it aligns perfectly well with the ever-changing industry standards.
 Microlearning is also budget-friendly, making it a practical option for training.
 Microlearning works best for the following kinds of training programs:

 • First aid training